Frequently Asked Questions About Therapy in Boston, MA and Charlotte, NC

 What happens during our 15 minute free phone consultation?

 During our initial phone consultation, we’ll figure out if we are a good fit for each other based on your preferences in personality and therapy style.
-I offer a unique combination of arts and body-based approaches to therapy which differs from traditional talk therapy.
+I offer a unique combination of arts and body-based approaches to therapy along with traditional talk therapy.
 We’ll discuss the best time for our weekly recurring appointments, that way you know your time is reserved just for you and no one will be scheduled during your session time.

 What are your office hours?